Customer Stories

 Capturing compelling footage of their encounters and environmental destruction is central to their mission, all starting aboard those far-flung boats.

-“Every day we are physically out there in the ocean, hands-on, doing something—and because of that, we have a ton of footage and photos [of] everything we do,” says Lukas Erichsen, Sea Shepherd’s global media director.
+“Every day we are physically out there in the ocean, hands-on, doing something—and because of that, we have a ton of footage and photos [of] everything we do,” says Lukas Erichsen, Sea Shepherd’s IT and media manager.
 He mentions that, over the years, they’ve sometimes seen themselves as almost as much a media organization as a conservation group due to the vast amount of content they produce.

 With such vast documentation—often amounting to multiple terabytes of data per campaign—managing and protecting it all became a monumental task.
 That's why Sea Shepherd turned to Dropbox and Dropbox Replay to streamline their workflows and safeguard their content.